430 S Broadway, Baltimore, MD 21231667-600-2900

 For additional details regarding this process, please contact our office.

-Participation in an ILS consult does not guarantee that we will be able to take your case or be able to represent you in court; however, it is an opportunity to receive valuable legal advice about your legal needs from an immigration attorney.
+Participation in an ILS consultation does not guarantee that ILS will be able to take your case or be able to represent you in court; however, it is an opportunity to receive valuable legal advice about your legal needs from an immigration attorney.

 Representation fees: Our office provides immigration consultations to all Maryland residents.
-During the consultation, the lawyer will discuss with you the immigration options available.
-Any government and/or office fees related to subsequent application filings will be discussed during the consult.
+During the consultation, the attorney will discuss your immigration options.
+Any government or office fees related to subsequent application filings will be discussed during the consultation.

 Catholic Charities of Baltimore Immigration Legal Services would appreciate any recent editions of books/materials for our modest law library.
 As you plan for your annual law library updates, please consider donating the outgoing/older editions to us.